-3. Environmental Topic (1) Has the Company set an environmental management system designed to industry characteristics? ment System Health and pply to the d mitted to the in December Safety Asse omestic subs concept of po posidiaries (2) Is the Company committed to improving resource efficiency and to the use of renewable materials with low environmental impact?
-The company and its domestic subsidiaries have been improving the No major discrepanc lubricant-use efficiency over the years and made some remarkable subsidiaries operate ir progress.
-It also prioritizes the use of low-toxic, low-polluting and the local laws and regress environmental friendly materials to reduce the impact made to the environment.
-(3) Does the Company evaluate current and future climate change potential risks and opportunities and take measures related to climate related topics?
-0001:2013 E s for establis nagement sy Energy mana hing, implem vstems.
-Rem (4) Does the Company collect data for V 1.Data collected for the past two years: No major discrepancies.
-Th greenhouse gas emissions, water usage 2020 2019 subsidiaries operate in accordance with the local laws and regulations. and waste quantity in the past two years, Electricity Consumption (mWh) 46,795 56,128 and set energy conservation, greenhouse Water consumption (thousand tons) 107 120 gas emissions reduction, water usage Waste Volume (tons) 468 631 reduction and other waste management policies?
-CO2 Emission (tons) 23,835 28,587 2.Management Policies and Effectiveness: The Company commissions the energy system to an energy service company saving meeting periodically.
-The energy saving rate of more than 1% CO2 emission of more than 1%.
-The electricity consumption was reduced was down by 204 tons in 2019, the electricity consumption was reduced down 112 tons in 2019, the annual sa A wastewater treatment plant was swater using physical treatment and the by 487 tons in 2019 and the further in 2020. ny (ESCO) an objective is to 6, it translates uced by 382 k 2 annual saving by 221 kWh, iving rate was set up in 2019 filtration.
-It he d convenes ar o achieve the into the redu Wh, the CO2 e g rate was 1.42 the CO2 emiss 1%.
-O to separate o elped reduce th an energy ne annual duction of e emission 42%.
-The ssion was e oil from the waste
+Promotion Items Implementation Status Deviations from "the Sustainable No Summary Development Best-Practice Principles for TWSE/TPEx Listed Companies" and Reasons 3.
+Environmental Topic (1) Has the Company set an environmental management system designed to industry characteristics?
+V The Company was assessed and certified as meeting the requirements of ISC 14001 Environmental Management System in December 1997 and ISO45001 Occupational Health and Safety Assessment Series in July 2020.
+The same standards apply to the domestic subsidiaries as well.
+The Company has long been committed to the concept of pollution prevention and constantly improving its environmental management with the highest and latest standard every year. foreign subsidiaries operate in accordance with the local laws and regulations.
+(2) Is the Company committed to improving energy efficiency and to the use of renewable materials with low environmental impact?
+V The company and its domestic subsidiaries have been improving the lubricant- use efficiency over the years and made some remarkable progress.
+It also prioritizes the use of low-toxic, low-polluting and environmental friendly materials to reduce the impact made to the environment.
+No major discrepancies.
+The foreign subsidiaries operate in accordance with the local laws and regulations.
+(3)Does the Company evaluate current and future climate change potential risks and opportunities and take measures related to climate related topics?
+V In December 2013, the Company has been assessed and certified as meeting the requirements of the ISO50001 Energy management systems which specifies the requirements for establishing, implementing, maintaining and improving energy management systems.
+Remarkable progress has been achieved as stated on page 78 in this report. foreign subsidiaries operate in (4)Does the Company collect data V 1.Data collected from the Company and its domestic subsidiaries in the past two years: for greenhouse gas emissions, Item 2021 2020 No major discrepancies.
+The water usage and waste quantity Electricity 61,420 46,795 foreign subsidiaries operate in in the past two years, and set Consumption (mWh) accordance with the local laws energy conservation, greenhouse Water consumption 112 107 (thousand tons) and regulations. gas emissions reduction, water Waste Volume (tons) 556 468 usage reduction and other waste CO2 Emission (tons) 30,832 23,491 management policies?
+2.Management Policies and Effectiveness: (1) The Company commissions the energy saving service and monitoring system to an energy service company (ESCO) which convenes an energy saving meeting periodically, formulates an energy saving policy and tracks the effectiveness of the service.
+(2) The electricity consumption was reduced by 547 kWh, the CO2 emission was down by 274 tons in 2020.
+The electricity consumption was reduced by 493 kWh, the CO2 emission was down 247 tons in 2021.
+(3) A wastewater treatment plant was set up in 2019 to separate oil from water using